commercelayer/commercelayer-docs-resources/customer_payment_sources/object.md

 # The customer payment source object

-A customer payment source object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/customer_payment_sources endpoint</b>.
+A customer payment source object is returned as part of the response body of each successful list, retrieve, create or update API call to the `/api/customer_payment_sources` endpoint.

 ## Fields